billge1205/betterPPT/Readme.md

-# welcome to use pptJs
+# welcome to use betterPPT